Xomega-Net/Xomega.Docs/docs/framework/services/api/rest.md

 The action methods on your controller for any operations that you want to expose via REST will look similar to the actual methods for the corresponding service operations, but decorated with the WebAPI attributes, such as `Route`, HTTP verb (e.g. `HttpPut`), and any parameter attributes like `FromRoute` or `FromBody`.

-The main function of the action is to **call your service method**, and return the result of the operation using the HTTP status code of the result.
+The main function of the action is to **call your service method** and return the result of the operation using the HTTP status code of the result.
 However, you also want to do the following things in your action.
 1. **Check the model validation errors** using `ModelState.IsValid`.
 The model will be validated by ASP.NET Core, and if it is invalid, then, instead of calling your service method, you will want to add those validation errors to the current error list using an extension method `AddModelErrors` for ASP.NET.
 1. **Wrap your code in the `try/catch`** and handle any exceptions by adding them to the current errors using the `errorParser`.
 In both cases you will want to return an `Output` with the current errors and no results, using the HTTP status code of the current errors.